Ry Cooder

 Ryland Peter Cooder (born March 15, 1947) is an American musician, songwriter, film score composer, record producer, and writer.
 He is a multi-instrumentalist but is best known for his slide guitar work, his interest in traditional music, and his collaborations with traditional musicians from many countries.

 Cooder's solo work draws upon many genres.
 He has played with John Lee Hooker, Captain Beefheart, Taj Mahal, Gordon Lightfoot, Ali Farka Touré, Eric Clapton, the Rolling Stones, Van Morrison, Neil Young, Randy Newman, Linda Ronstadt, Vishwa Mohan Bhatt, David Lindley, the Chieftains, Warren Zevon, Manuel Galbán, the Doobie Brothers, Little Feat, and Carla Olson and the Textones (on record and film).
-He formed the band Little Village, and produced the album Buena Vista Social Club (1997), which became a worldwide hit; Wim Wenders directed the documentary film of the same name (1999), which was nominated for an Academy Award in 2000.
+He formed the band Little Village in 1991.
+He produced the album Buena Vista Social Club (1997), featuring traditional musicians in Cuba, which became a worldwide hit.
+Wim Wenders directed the documentary film of the same name (1999), which was nominated for an Academy Award in 2000.

 Cooder was ranked at No. 8 on Rolling Stone magazine's 2003 list of "The 100 Greatest Guitarists of All Time", while a 2010 list by Gibson Guitar Corporation placed him at No. 32.
 In 2011, he published a collection of short stories called Los Angeles Stories.

 Early life

 Ryland Peter Cooder was born in Los Angeles, California, on March 15, 1947, the son of Emma (née Casaroli) and Bill Cooder.
 His mother's family emigrated from Parma, Italy.

 He was raised in Santa Monica, California, and graduated from Santa Monica High School in 1964.
 During the 1960s he briefly attended Reed College in Portland, Oregon.
 He began playing the guitar when he was three years old.

-At the age of four, he accidentally stuck a knife in his left eye; he has sported a glass eye ever since.
+At the age of four, he accidentally stuck a knife in his left eye and has been wearing a glass eye ever since.